 The Adviser has entered into a Sub-Advisory Agreement with the Sub-Adviser.
-The Sub-Adviser provides day-to-day investment management of the fund's portfolio (or a portion thereof allocated by the Adviser), and certain related services.
+The Sub-Adviser provides day-to-day investment management of the fund's portfolio, and certain related services.
 For NIMNA, which is a subsidiary of BNY, see "The Adviser" above for ownership information.